martinseanhunt/mh-codes/src/content/history/self-employed/index.md

   - Implemented "pixel perfect" ie6 compatible UI designs (those were the days - dues paid in full 😉).
   - Wordpress development.
-  - Ecommerce development with Magento / Shopify
+  - E-commerce development with Magento / Shopify
   - Started to build my knowledge of Javascript (and distaste for jQuery).
   - Web application development with PHP and Codeigniter.
 linkToDetails: false